meghrp/twitchpulse/README.md

 ```

 `npm run build` / `npm run dev --mode production` will automatically use these defaults.
 For other environments just override them (e.g. create `.env.local` with your own backend URL).

+### 7TV Emote Support

+- On session start the backend resolves the Twitch channel ID (via Helix) and fetches both the global 7TV set and the channel's 7TV emote set.
+- 7TV emote names are detected directly from chat text, counted, and visualized alongside native Twitch emotes.
+- Metadata (image URLs) is cached per session so the dashboard can render Twitch + 7TV artwork without additional setup.

 ## Performance / Load Testing